Galois actions on homotopy groups: Pro- -algebraic homotopy types

-is an isomorphism for all $n>1$. \end{theorem} \begin{proof} This is essentially the same as \cite{htpy} Theorem \ref{htpy-classicalpi}.
-The only difference in the proof is that we cannot immediately appeal to the Curtis convergence theorem to show that for any pro-discrete abelian group $\pi$ and $n \ge 2$, the map
+Since $E(n)$ is a $K(\pi_nX, n)$-space, the problem thus reduces to establishing the theorem for the case when $X$ is a $K(\pi,n)$ space (for $n\ge 2$), and $R=1$.
+Unlike \cite[Theorem \ref{htpy-classicalpi}]{htpy}, we cannot now immediately appeal to the Curtis convergence theorem to show that for any pro-discrete abelian group $\pi$ and $n \ge 2$, the map

 is a weak equivalence of simplicial unipotent groups.